justindiep17/SpotifyStatTracker/README.md

   - Number of Minutes Listened

 In addition to generating stats about a user's listening habits, the program will generate a custom playlist of each unique song played by the use that week.
 This playlist will then be added directly to the user's Spotify profile.
 Using the smtplib library, a custom email with the listenings stats and a link to the playlist are sent to the user's email.
 Once this is all complete, the program wipes the previous week's data and starts tracking anew.

+*NOTE*
+In order for this program to work, a config.py needs to be implemented by the current user.
+All constants from config.py, such as TO_EMAIL and FROM_EMAIL, must be filled in by that user.
+As well, the user must connect themselves to the Spotify API and obtain an OAuth Token.